johnmcfarlane/papers/c++/error-handling.md

 Applications which are performance-critical or resource-constrained may favour Prevention Enforcement Strategy.

-Examples applications include interactive entertainment software, scientific simulations and embedded controllers.
+Example applications include interactive entertainment software, scientific simulations and embedded controllers.

 #### Business-Critical Systems

-Where business interests are at stake but lives are not, either the Trap Enforcement Strategy or Log-And-Continue Enforcement Strategy may be preferable.
+Where business interests are at stake but user safety is not, either the Trap Enforcement Strategy or Log-And-Continue Enforcement Strategy may be preferable.
 A RESTful server which persists between requests may eventually identify bad state